Disco Chess vs ChessTempo: Repetition Training vs Infinite Puzzles

 - You prefer flexible, unstructured training sessions

-- You want to identify weaknesses by tactical motif
+- You want detailed statistics that identify weaknesses by tactical motif

 Can You Use Both?